JMWebDevelopment/JM-Live-Blog/readme.txt

 = 1.2 =
 - Fixed: Issue with posts being duplicated when hitting "New Updates" button.
 - Fixed: Titles with double quotes not showing up correctly.
+- Fixed: Issue with first post not being loaded correctly.
+- FIxed: Errors showing when all updates are deleted.
 - Tested with WordPress 4.8.

 = 1.1 =